Dr. Kevin Mc Kenna : Symposium Co-Chair

 Kevin is a lecturer in Dundalk Institute of Technology Ireland where he led the development of the first academically accredited programme for instructors in complex behaviours [including aggression and violence] within health and social care.
 In addition to his academic post, he is a part time practitioner, and remains research active in a number of practice related areas.

-Dwayne Smith : Conference Chairperson
+Dwayne Smith : Symposium Co-Chair

 Dwayne Smith

-Iris Benson MBE : Conference Chairperson
+Iris Benson MBE : Symposium Co-Chair

 Iris Benson MBE

-Dr. Brodie Paterson : Conference Chairperson
+Dr. Brodie Paterson : Symposium C-Chair

 Dr. Brodie Paterson